Akutagawa Prize stories

 The Akutagawa Prize is Japan's most prestigious literary award for promising writers.
 It was established in 1935 by Kikuchi Kan, the editor of Bungei Shunjū magazine, in memory of his friend the novelist Akutagawa Ryūnosuke (1892-1927).
 The prize is awarded semiannually in January and July by the Association for the Promotion of Japanese Literature (Nihon Bungaku Shinkō Kai).

 The following menu links to reviews of stories that have received this award, in groups of five years.

 Chūin no hana (Flowers in Limbo) by Gen'yū Sōkyū

 A story by a narrator who, like the author himself, is a Rinzai Zen priest.
 The priest has lived for the past six years in a small village in northern Japan, and the plot turns on the way in which the priest accommodates his Zen principles to the syncretistic folk beliefs and practices of ordinary Japanese.
-The story gains thematic depth by the priest's acknowledgment of the value of such beliefs in his relationships with two other characters: a local shaman (ogamiya) who dies on the day she has foretold; and the priest's own wife, who has previously suffered a miscarriage and sought advice and consolation from the shaman.
+The story gains thematic depth through the priest's acknowledgment of the value of such beliefs as reflected in his relationships with two other characters: a local shaman (ogamiya) who dies on a day she has foretold; and the priest's own wife, who has previously suffered a miscarriage and sought advice and consolation from the shaman.

 Mō-supiido de haha wa (Mom, Pedal to the Metal) by Nagashima Yū